mmguinness/CV/README.md

 #### Creative

 - Problem solving across all-scales - conceptual ideas down to small details
 - I am a visual thinker, one of my favourite parts of Makers has been discovering a new type of diagram almost every week.
-When stuck on a problem or short on time, I lean on diagramming and planning, for example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge) weekend challenge.
+When stuck on a problem or short on time, I lean on diagramming and planning.
+For example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge) weekend challenge.

 #### Communication and Collaboration